Hiring A Home Birth Midwife Starts with an Effective Consultation

 Watch on Youtube:

-In my practice, I offered free 1 hour consultations to all potential clients.
+In my private home birth midwifery practice, I offered free 1 hour consultations to all potential clients.
 The consult was a prerequisite to care.
 We had to meet face-to-face and have an in-depth conversation about all the aspects of midwifery care before we started working together.
 We discussed the prenatal schedule, the risk assessments, lab testing, ultrasounds, the fees, what to expect in labor and birth, what to expect in a potential transport, back up, postpartum and newborn care, breastfeeding support, the home birth supplies you need, herbs for pregnancy and postpartum recovery, how to write a birth plan, how to obtain the birth certificate, and everything in between.

 I loved it when potential clients came in with a list of questions, so the conversation could be laser-focused on getting those questions answered.
 After hundreds of consultations, I realized that I should create a list of essential questions that couples should be asking so they can make informed decisions that are in alignment with their core values about birth.
 Like I said before, many couples simply did not know what to ask, which is completely understandable because all of this information is confusing and overwhelming, especially if this is your first baby or your first home birth, and you've never thought about any of this before.